zcbbpo/testable-idea/README.md

 Java 8 is required.

-IDEA 2019.2 or above is required
+IDEA 2019.2 is required

 ```shell script
 ./gradle clean build
 ```

 ## Use it
-You can use testable-idea-1.3.5.beat.zip this plugin file.
+You can use testable-idea-1.3.5.beta.zip directly.

 ## TODO
-Some errors exists.
-You may have to try many times to copy or generate the mock method.
+Some errors exist in this version.
+It seems that you may have to try many times to copy or generate mock methods.